 Muhlenberg College provides programs leading to certification for teaching in secondary and elementary schools.
 In both cases, the student is required to complete a subject major in addition to the requirements of the certification program.
 The College's teacher certification programs are approved by the Pennsylvania Department of Education.
-Our current pass rate on the PRAXIS examinations required by Pennsylvania, and many other states, are shown on Appendix A on page 263.
+See the Education Department for our current pass rate on the PRAXIS examinations required by Pennsylvania and many other states.

-Muhlenberg offers programs leading to secondary school teaching certification in biology, chemistry, English, French, German, Spanish, mathematics, physics, citizenship, social studies, and Environmental Studies.
+Muhlenberg offers programs leading to secondary school teaching certification in biology, chemistry, English, French, German, Spanish, mathematics, physics, citizenship, social studies, and environmental studies.
 Details regarding specific requirements are available from the Department of Education.
 Students in these programs have at least two faculty advisors: a member of the department offering the subject major and a member of the Department of Education.
 The Department of Education sets standards for and supervises all pre-professional aspects of the program.
 Its policies are clearly outlined in the Education Department Handbook, published every year.
 All students are responsible for familiarizing themselves with this document and following its procedures and guidelines.